radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

   @doc("basicAuthentication type is used to represent username and password based authentication and the secretstore resource is expected to have the keys 'username' and 'password'") basicAuthentication

-  @doc("azureFederatedIdentity type is used to represent registry authentication using azure federated identity and the secretstore resource is expected to have the keys 'clientId' and 'tenantId'") azureFederatedIdentity
+  @doc("azureWorkloadIdentity type is used to represent registry authentication using azure federated identity and the secretstore resource is expected to have the keys 'clientId' and 'tenantId'") azureWorkloadIdentity

-  @doc("awsIRSA type is used to represent registry authentication using AWS IRSA.") awsIRSA
+  @doc("awsIRSA type is used to represent registry authentication using AWS IRSA(IAM Roles for Service accounts) and the secretstore resource is expected to have the keys 'roleARN'") awsIRSA
 }

 @doc("Registry Secret Configuration used to authenticate to private bicep registries.") model RegistrySecretConfig {
-  @doc("The ID of an Applications.Core/SecretStore resource containing credential information used to authenticate private container registry.The keys in the secretstore depends on the type.") secret?: string;
+  @doc("The ID of an Applications.Core/SecretStore resource containing credential information used to authenticate private container registry.The keys in the secretstore depends on the type.") secretSource?: string;

   @doc(RegistryAuthType represents the authentication type used to authenticate private Bicep registries.)
   type: RegistryAuthType
 }
 ```
+Pros:
+- Works well with current recipe config secrets design.

+Cons:
+- Adding a new property to specify the `type` of container registry authentication.
+- Incorrect configurations (e.g: clientId is not provided as a secret key for type azureWorkloadIdentity) are not known until recipe deployment.

 Option 2:

 Adding support to the `Applications.Core/secretStores` resource to include additional types.
 Today `secretStores` resource only supports types `certificate` and `generic`.